Frequently Asked Questions...

 Absolutely!
 We encourage you to bring your loved one at any session to learn techniques to help you and to understand your condition.
 This is especially important to manage your symptoms between sessions and after you are discharged from therapy.

 What If I Experience A Flare-up Of Symptoms?

 We welcome emails to the therapist for questions.
 If you are unable to obtain relief on your own or with our help, we will make every attempt to schedule an additional appointment in between your normally scheduled appointments.

-What If I Have My Menstrual Period? (for women)
+What If I Have My Menstrual Period?

 Your therapist has several treatment options and can use techniques that may help with menstrual cramps and back pain.

 What If I Experience A Flare-up After Being Discharged From Therapy?